magicmax117/Control-of-Dynamic-Parkour-Motions-for-a-Hopping-Leg-on-a-Broomstick/README.md

 # Control of Dynamic Parkour Motions for a Hopping Leg on a Broomstick

 This repositoy serves as an appendix to my Masterthesis.
-It serves not as an active repository for future development.
+It is not an active repository for future development.
 Provided is video footage of the final experiments and the developed software.
 Since the code is dependent on DFKI intern packages, a public installation guide is not reasonable.